linwilliam99/Python-Project/README.md

 # Python-Project
-Please Download Module better profanity for this code to run .
+Please Download the Module --> pip3 install better_profanity .
-pip3 install better_profanity
- or
-pip install better_profanity
+Then, please access it through the library and then replace the profanity_wordlitst.txt with the one provided in the repository